Electroweak Structure and Three Fermion Generations in Clifford Algebra with S3 Family Symmetry: The discrete symmetry in

 $S_3$ is generated by the order three generator $\psi_3$, together with the order two generator $\epsilon$ satisfying $\psi_3^3=\textrm{Id}$, $\epsilon^2=\textrm{Id}$ and $\epsilon\psi_3=\psi_3^2\epsilon$.
 Here we introduce a realisation of these two generators, and thus $S_3$ within the context of $\bb{C}\ell(8)$.

 To do so, we first introduce the following multivector elements of $\bb{C}\ell(8)$:

 where $B_i$ are the following four-vectors:

+Here and throughout, $e_{i_1 i_2 \cdots i_k}$ denotes the Clifford product $e_{i_1}e_{i_2}\cdots e_{i_k}$ for ordered indices $i_1<i_2<\cdots<i_k$.
 These multivector elements ultimately arise from the left actions of the sedenion algebra onto itself, with each such action representing a linear transformation.
 In particular, such left actions by the first eight imaginary sedenion units generate $\bb{C}\ell(8)$, whereas the left actions of the remaining seven imaginary sedenion units are represented by the specific multivector combinations $g_i$ within $\bb{C}\ell(8)$, as constructed in previous work \cite{Gresnigt2023,gourlay2024algebraic}.
 Since our focus here is on the Clifford algebraic structure, we take these elements as given and work entirely within $\bb{C}\ell(8)$.

 We now define the action of the order-three $S_3$ generator $\psi_3$ on the generating basis of $\bb{C}\ell(8)$ as follows:

 where $i=1,...,7$.
 Both $e_8$ as well as the identity are fixed by $\psi_3$, consistent with the sedenion automorphisms in \cite{brown1967generalized}.
 We note that $\psi_3$ does not map one-vectors to one-vectors, and so does not correspond to a $\textrm{Spin}(8)$ transformation.
 In fact, $\psi_3$ does not preserve the $\mathbb{Z}_2$-grading of $\bb{C}\ell(8)$, and thus mixes even and odd grades.